Specialists

 Jack Anderson

-Jack teaches physical education to the preschool, elementary school, and middle school.
+Jack teaches physical education to the preschool and elementary school.
 Jack has a B.S. in Kinesiology Physical Education Teacher Education from the University of La Verne, and an M.S. in Kinesiology Curriculum and Instruction from Cal Poly Pomona.
 Jack enjoys teaching P.E. because it allows him to work with students of all ages and lets him see them grow and develop from year to year.
 He feels that P.E. is a great time to not only teach students about motor skills, but interpersonal skills as well.
 (Email)

 Spanish